rencewang/personal-arial/src/content/posts/2019-08-03-crazy-rich-asians.md

 seoDescription: "Film Review: While Crazy Rich Asians succeeds in propelling Asian elements into an international blockbuster, I wish the film's Cinderella story had a more modern core.
 Although Rachel is modeled as a 21st century Cinderella, the plot should not be confined to the imagination of Cinderella. "
 ---

-_Crazy Rich Asians_ got many things right.
-The drama is great (albeit unrealistic at times), the performances by Constance Wu, Awkwafina, and Michelle Yeoh (soon debuting her own _Star Trek_ series!) are outstanding, the soundtrack — with heavy Asian-influenced curation (particularly the mandarin version of Yellow) — is touching.
-But it is also a movie that got a couple of key things wrong, and those significant flaws result in an identity crisis that diminishes the overall message.
+_Crazy Rich Asians_ gets many things right.
+The drama is gripping (albeit unrealistic at times), the performances by Constance Wu, Awkwafina, and Michelle Yeoh (soon debuting her own _Star Trek_ series!) are outstanding, the soundtrack — with heavy Asian-influenced curation (particularly the mandarin version of Yellow) — is touching.
+But it is also a movie that gets a couple of key things wrong, and those significant flaws result in an identity crisis that diminishes the overall message.

 ## Socioeconomic Mismatch